cponeill/hello/README.md

 hello
 =====

-This is just a simple "Hello World" app that I am testing and deploying
+This is just a simple "Hello World" app that I am testing and deploying.
+Nothing excting to see here.